Host Acts of Science: Connected

 4. Participate in the featured project together, live.

 đź’ˇYou don’t need to be an expert!
 Learn alongside your audience.
-These events include set up time and Q&A, allowing you to learn about the featured project with your audience.
+These events include setup time and Q&A, allowing you to learn about the featured project with your audience.

 Typical Event Snapshot